Kggupta/BigBrother-Demo/README.md

 I use Docker to bundle the projects into containers.
 They are deployed in an AWS EC2 instance, we used Heroku and DigitalOcean as well.

+You can access the code for the **DEMO REST API** in this [repository](https://github.com/Kggupta/BigBrother-Server).
+The repo shows a couple of the basic endpoints our API provides to the client.

 The project is supported by our generous patrons, the project would not be possible without them.
 Our Patreon page can be found [HERE](https://www.patreon.com/bigbrotherbot).

 You can invite the bot to your server using this [link](https://discord.com/oauth2/authorize?client_id=801210683483619438&permissions=347200&scope=bot).